konsternacja/konsternacja/README.md

 ## Hi there! :raised_hands:
 I am a biotechnology and bioinformatics student (FBBB at Jagiellonian University).
-My interests are primarily focused on biological data analysis, especially associated with obesity, mental disorders.
-Besides, I am learning software testing.
-I am open for cooperation!
+My interests are primarily focused on biological data analysis, especially associated with obesity and mental disorders.
+Besides, I am a self-taught software tester.

 ## Contact